 In this way, fires from different fuels are like different species of animal -- they all behave a little differently.
 Experts can often figure out how a fire started by observing how it affected the surrounding areas.
 A fire from a fast-burning fuel that produces a lot of heat will inflict a different sort of damage than a slow-burning, low-heat fire.

-For much more information on the science of fire, check out the links below.
+For much more information on the science of fire, check out the links that follow.